chitoperalta/rubberize/docs/rendering/numbers.md

 ### Infinity and NaN

-Infinity and Not a Number values are rendered:
+Infinity and Not a Number (NaN) values, which are special numbers, are rendered:

 ```python
 %%tap